 The editorial calendar also ensures there are no content gaps, which can happen with an ad hoc approach.
 No more realizing in mid-April, “Oh no, we have nothing for the huge May trade show!”
 An editorial calendar forces you to think ahead and assign names to tasks.
 It’s also a must-have tool for managing big events, such as product launches.
 Your editorial calendar doesn’t have to be anything fancy.
 Like the inventory tracker, it can be a simple spreadsheet.
 Make a note of any upcoming events requiring content.
 List what content you’ll create, when you’ll create it and who’s responsible for it.

 I recommend using your editorial calendar to plan at least three months in advance.
 Six to 12 months out is even better.
 Yes, there will be changes as new information needs are uncovered, unscheduled events arise or new topics emerge.
 But that’s okay.
 By laying out everything on your calendar, you’ll see how changes or additions impact other items, so you can make better planning decisions.

-Here’s a simple template you can use to create an editorial calendar: Download Editorial Calendar Template (in Microsoft Word format)
+Here’s a simple template you can use to create an editorial calendar: Download Editorial Calendar Template.

 Step 4: Think Economies of Scale

 Many marketers make the mistake of starting from scratch every time they need to create a blog post, webinar, white paper or video.
 Don’t make things more difficult than they need to be.
 In addition to saving time and effort by repurposing the content you already have, you should consider multiple ways to use a piece of content before you create it.

 Improved time and work efficiencies aren’t the only benefits of repurposing content.
 It also helps ensure consistency of messaging.
 Rather than pulling content from the air, your existing content keeps your messaging on track.